 - Counting method: Japanese

-- Superko: No (a game with a repeating position is repeated)
+- Superko: No (a game with a repeating position is declared to be without result and repeated)

 - Komi: 6.5

 - Cost of moving in one's territory: 1 point

 - Life and death settled by: Hypothetical play (in theory)

 - Used in: Japan